Donkey Kong 64: Legacy

-The "DK Rap" is still remembered for its negative reception, but enjoyed an upswing in popularity more than a decade after its release, as an Internet meme.
+The "DK Rap" is still remembered for its negative reception, but enjoyed an upswing in popularity more than a decade after its release, as an internet meme.
 Sutherland believes this happened because those who played the game as children had realized the song was meant to be taken as a joke, not a serious songwriting attempt.
 Similarly, Kirkhope commented that "it's a bit like ABBA, the way they've kind of come back into fashion over the years".
 Renditions of the "DK Rap" appeared in Super Smash Bros.
 Melee (2001) and Donkey Konga (2003).
 In 2017, Kirkhope composed a similar rap for Yooka-Laylee, a platform game made in homage to Rare's works.
 The rap plays during Donkey Kong's introduction in The Super Mario Bros.
 Movie (2023), included at the behest of Donkey Kong's voice actor Seth Rogen.
 Kirkhope was flattered by the song's inclusion but disappointed he did not receive credit; the film simply credits it as originating from Donkey Kong 64.

+On August 29, 2026, a group of fans released "DK64 Rekongpiled", an unofficial port of the game to Microsoft Windows, Linux, and MacOS built using static recompilation.
+The port contains numerous graphical and performance enhancements, including support for high resolutions and framerates, as well as support for mods such as "Tag Anywhere", which allows players to freely switch between characters without the need to use a tag barrel.
+The port gained attention following its June 2026 announcement due to the developers' open stance against vibe coding with generative AI, the use of which had resulted in several lower-quality recompilation based PC ports at the time.